-When deciding which structure would best suit your client's enterprise you'll want to consider:
+When deciding which structure would best suit an enterprise several factors should be considered:

 - Cost of running the company